blessingekwere/Air-Quality-In-Beijing/README.md

 September to November was called Autumn.

-* After this, the data was then loaded into Power BI for further analysis and Power query was
+* After this, the data was then loaded into Power BI for further analysis and Power query editor was closed

 ## Analysis and Visualization